Do Go On - 369 - The Night Witches

 Very hard to Google that one.

-So they lost the title of 30 pilots and 24 of the
+So they lost the title of 30 pilots and 24 of the flies were awarded their title,

-that you know oh women can't fly planes and shouldn't be fighting but they're so scared of
+You know, women can't fly planes and shouldn't be fighting, but they're so scared of them that if you shoot one down, you're automatically a hero.

-they weren't included because it was decided their planes were too slow.
+And when it came to the big victory parade in Moscow, they weren't included because it was decided their planes were too slow.

 So they're like, oh, we're doing a big celebrated parade, but yeah.

-Well, how fast is the parade travelling?
+Well, how fast is the parade traveling?

 It's a parade.